elba7r/system-v9/erpnext/docs/user/manual/en/selling/setup/item-price.md

 Step 1: Select Price List

-You can create multiple Price List in ERPNext to track Selling and Buying Price List of an item separtely.
+You can create multiple Price List in Revalue ERP to track Selling and Buying Price List of an item separtely.
 Also if item's selling prices id changing based on territory, or due to other criteria, you can create multiple selling Price List for it.

 +<img class="screenshot" alt="Item Price list" src="/docs/assets/img/stock/item-price-1.png">